Howard railway station

 Howard railway station is located on the North Coast line in the Fraser Coast Region of Queensland, Australia.
 It serves the town of Howard.

 History

 Howard station opened in 1883 to service the nearby colliery.
 The station has a wooden waiting shelter.
 Opposite the platform lies a passing loop.

 Services

-Howard is served by long-distance Traveltrain Tilt Train services to Bundaberg and Rockhamption.
+Howard is served by long-distance Traveltrain Tilt Train services to Rockhampton and Spirit of Queensland services to Cairns.